 Admittedly, I have never been one to go to the gym, but I admire everyone who religiously carves out time in their day to work out at their athletic club because the whole “gym vibe” just isn’t my thing.
-I find the workout machines to be super intimidating, my struggle to use / master said machines is put on display for everyone in the room, and the weird bro culture… all of it is just off-putting to me (that being said, I’m sure not all gyms are like this, but that’s always been my experience).
+I find the workout machines to be super intimidating, my struggle to use / master said machines is put on display for everyone in the room (cue my self-conscious social anxiety), and the weird bro culture… all of it is just off-putting to me (that being said, I’m sure not all gyms are like this, but that’s always been my experience).

 My parents also never went to the gym (they both had to work and always put my brother and I first, which meant that they never made the time for themselves to exercise) so we never had that example growing up.
 My brother and I were always involved in athletics (him more-so than I…) so that’s where most of our exercise came from.
 I took dance classes (ballet and jazz / modern) for 12 years and then was a cheerleader in middle school / high school which required a lot of strength for gymnastics and stunts (anyone else binging CHEER on Netflix?!), so I got my adolescent workouts that way.
 After I graduated from high school I had no athletic activities in my life and my metabolism has has started to slow with age (yes, I’m only 32, but my body is certainly different than it was when I was 18), so I am finding that trying to keep a healthy figure that I am happy with is much more challenging.